- Relaxes the central nervous system.

 - Calms the mind.

-- Try to position your body so that you are aligned symmetrically.
+Try to position your body so that you are symmetrically aligned.

-- Close your eyes and remain still for up to 20 minutes, allowing your body and mind to completely relax.
+Close your eyes and remain dead still for 5-20 minutes, allowing your body and mind to completely relax.

-- To come out of the pose, bring gentle movement into your fingers and toes, stretch your arms up overhead, roll onto your right side and bring your knees to your chest.
-Turn your belly button to face the mat and push yourself up to sitting with both hands.
+Bring gentle movement into your fingers and toes and stretch your arms up overhead.
+Roll onto your right side and bring your knees to your chest.
+Keeping your eyes closes, gently push yourself up to sitting.
+Open your eyes.

 - If you have lower back pain, you may feel more comfortable with a pillow or bolster under your knees.